-When this happens, lots of heat energy is released, which is what makes the Sun and all the other stars in the sky hot (the Sun is over 1 million degrees)!
+When this happens, lots of heat energy is released, which is what makes stars so hot (the Sun is over 1 million degrees)!

 Fusion in our Sun

 The Sun is a simple star and there are only two Elements found in the sun.
-They are the simplest and smallest Elements - Hydrogen and Helium.
+They are the simplest and smallest Elements: Hydrogen and Helium.
 A Hydrogen atom contains one Proton and zero Neutrons.
 When two Hydrogen nuclei collide, one of the Protons undergoes a type of radioactive decay called Beta-plus Decay, where a proton transforms into a neutron.
 This happens when there are too many protons in the nucleus, because the positive protons repel each other.

 It is this exact Nuclear Fusion process that occurs in the Sun and makes it so hot.
 When two atoms are fused together, this releases an incredible amount of energy when they fuse.
-All the heat and energy in our Sun come from the creation of Helium.
+All the heat and energy in the Sun come from the creation of Helium from Hydrogen.

 The Sun is not the same all the way through.
-In the middle, where it is hottest, Nuclear Fusion takes place, making Helium.
-Around the outside it is not hot enough to form Helium (although still hundreds of thousands of degrees), and there is a layer of Hydrogen waiting to be used.
+In the middle where it is hottest, Nuclear Fusion takes place, converting Hydrogen into Helium.
+Around the outside it is not hot enough to form Helium (although still hundreds of thousands of degrees) and the Hydrogen waits to be fused together.

 Heavier Stars, Heavier Elements